Indie – Independent. Without Investor Money. Creative.

 Something went wrong during development and this egg went a little rotten.
 There’s nothing worse than a game that ends up as “bad” on our scale, because it usually means there was some potential that the developer couldn’t live up to.

 At The Indie Game Magazine, it is essential for us to work with the community and indies out there to create great content.
-Our number 1 goal is to have direct interaction with our readers and indie game developers out there.
+Our#1 goal is to have direct interaction with our readers and indie game developers out there.
 The indie scene is not bustling with millions of dollars and neither is our magazine.
-We rely on our readers to support our site by suggesting great content, games to review, purchasing a subscription, and spreading the word.
+We rely on our readers and developers to support our site by suggesting great content, games to review, supporting our advertisers/sponsors and spreading the word.

-We want the Indie Game Magazine to be the best place for indie game content.
+Our mission is to make The Indie Game Magazine the best place for indie game content.
 We want aspiring game journalists, game developers, and indie games to get noticed and publicized as much as possible.